ajahne/blog/_posts/2018-2-19-javascript-hoisting.md

 const a = 5;
 {% endhighlight %}

 In this case, the errors are a good thing!
 We do not want to inadvertently access a variable before we have declared and initialized it.
-This will help us create cleaner and more maintainable programs as the JavaScript engine will execute the code in the order that we wrote it (i.e. author time).
+This will help us create cleaner and more maintainable programs as the JavaScript engine will execute the code in the order that we write it (i.e. author time).

 ## Conclusion
 Identifiers (i.e. variables) declared with the `var` keyword are created as if they are defined at the top of the scope (be it function or global).
 This process is called "hoisting" and applies to variables defined with `var` and function declarations.

-While block scope with `const` and `let` allows us to avoid the pitfalls of hoisting when writing modern JavaScript, it is still important to understand this concept as you may work in a mixed code base (e.g. ES5 and ES6), are writing ES5 and below based on your requirements, or are simply curious of all JavaScript's quirks and are targeting a 100% completion rate.
+While block scope with `const` and `let` allows us to avoid the pitfalls of hoisting when writing modern JavaScript, it is still important to understand this concept as you may work in a mixed code base (e.g. ES5 and ES6), are writing ES5 and below based on your requirements, or are simply curious of the many JavaScript quirks and are targeting a 100% completion rate.

 Check out the further reading below and happy coding!